Program: B.S.N., Nursing

 - The faculty reserves the right to make program modifications as necessary to meet current professional standards, Board of Registered Nursing requirements and accreditation criteria.

 - Prior to and during clinical placements, students are required to demonstrate professional maturity and physical, emotional, ethical and moral fitness for clinical practice.

 - An earned bachelor’s degree from an accredited institution with a GPA of 3.0 or better or a master’s degree of 3.0 or better.

 - All prerequisite course grades must be “C” or higher.
 All science prerequisites must have been completed within the past 7 years.
-Courses that have been taken at an Upper Division undergraduate-level or that combine prerequisite content (e.g., single course of 5 semester units in anatomy and physiology course with lab) will be considered on a case-by-case basis as potentially meeting minimum requirements.
+Courses that have been taken at an upper division undergraduate level or that combine prerequisite content (e.g., single course of 5 semester units in anatomy and physiology with lab) will be considered on a case-by-case basis as potentially meeting minimum requirements.

 - A personal interview may be requested of all applicants.

-- Potential applicants are responsible to consult the CSUN Nursing website for up-to-date information on application deadlines and procedures.
+- Potential applicants should consult The Tseng College Accelerated Bachelor of Science Nursing website for up-to-date information on application deadlines and procedures.

 B. Requirements for the Accelerated Bachelor of Science in Nursing